IsaacAderogba/rxdom/README.md

 }
 ```

 > By the time `onUpdate` triggers, the component's UI will have already re-rendered.
 If you wish to tap in to this before-render phase, then you can use use the `render` method in the space before returning an element.
-By this point, you would still have the updated props or state.

 ```typescript
 class AppComponent extends Component<AppProps, AppState> {